TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 - Fraud Detection
 - Buy Now, Pay Later

-become new Capabilities.
+become new *Capabilities*.
 The taxonomy is no longer just organizing today's products—it is providing classification rules for tomorrow's products.

 Overall, a taxonomy should classify concepts, not perspectives.
 The first example classifies by perspective: channel, market, business function, software type.
 The second classifies by ontology—what the thing is: Product, Capability, Infrastructure, Integration Pattern.